mattermost/docs/source/developer/interactive-dialogs.rst

 Radio Element
 ^^^^^^^^^^^^^^^^^^^^^^^

-In Mattermost version 5.16 and later, you can use radio elements.
+From Mattermost 5.16 you can use radio elements.
 It looks like a plain text field with a radio button to be selected.
 Below is an example of a radio element that asks for a department.

 .. image:: ../../source/images/interactive-dialog-radio.png